calnix/DualVeTokenSystem/src/VerificationPayments/PaymentsController_README.md

 > VotingController has no visibility of which schemas are associated to its pools.
 > Voter rewards [VOTING_FEE_PERCENTAGE] will be checked on PaymentsController.sol, then deposited to their respective pools.

+**Important:** [REVIEW]
+- Adding a schema to a voting pool partway through an epoch means any verifications made before the association will not be eligible for subsidies in that epoch.
+- Removing a schema from a voting pool mid-epoch allows its weight to be excluded from pool and subsidy calculations; verifications made before removal in the same epoch will not receive subsidies. [?!]

 ### 4. Other issuer functions:

 - `updateSchemaFee`